Inpatient Overflow Management with Proximal Policy Optimization: Tailoring Design for Periodicity in MDP

-This batching setup is new in our application context compared to other atomic action approaches (e.g., \cite{feng2021scalable}), as our system-level overflow decisions are made on a discrete-time basis with multiple customers to be processed in a batch.
 The first advantage of this batching approach is that the atomic policy for the same class of customers remains \emph{consistent} within the same decision epoch, which ensures a degree of fairness regardless of the pre-selected processing order $\boldsymbol{\sigma}(s)$.
 The second advantage is the improved time efficiency in both the simulation and policy update processes.
 Unlike the original sequential atomic decision setup, we do not need to update each atomic state or compute the state-dependent atomic action probabilities for each individual customer.
-The third advantage lies in the great simplification of calculating the objective function~\eqref{equ: estimated PPO obj} for PPO.
+The third advantage lies in the great simplification of evaluating~\eqref{equ: estimated PPO obj}.
 Specifically, recall that we need to compute the probability ratio